 (4) The Loire Valley and its palaces: Grand palaces and parks in the Loire Valley.

 (5) Provence and the Cote d’Azur: The papal city of Avignon with an unfinished bridge, picturesque villages in Provence and a first look at the French Riviera.
+(THIS ARTICLE)

 (6) Monaco: A short stop in Monaco before continuing to Rome.